bemasc/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 The blocking functionality can be moved to the upstream resolver.
 Cross-forwarder upgrade then enables the service to continue, as long as the upstream resolver has sufficient reputation.

-# Other issues that can arise from cross-forwarder upgrade
+# Compatibility issues that can arise from cross-forwarder upgrade

-There are a small number of other issues to be aware of.
-For all these, a possible general mitigation is to provide users or administrators with the ability to control whether DDR is used with legacy forwarders.
+Legacy DNS forwarders sometimes provide various additional services that would be lost in the event of a cross-forwarder upgrade.
+For all of these, a possible general mitigation is to provide users or administrators with the ability to control whether DDR is used with legacy forwarders.
 For example, this control could be provided via a preference, or via a notification upon discovering a new upstream resolver.
 Specific mitigations are also described below.

 ## Split-horizon namespaces

 Some local network resolvers contain additional names that are not resolvable in the global DNS.
 A simple cross-forwarder upgrade might lose access to these local names.
-Clients should be aware of well-known suffixes (e.g. .local, .home.arpa.) that require local resolution.
+Clients SHOULD be aware of well-known suffixes (e.g. .local, .home.arpa.) that require local resolution.
 Dynamic discovery of local prefixes would help this issue.
 To address any remaining ones, the following mitigation can be used.

 ### Mitigation: NXDOMAIN Fallback